 11 Allows you to dial a host of USA based emergency and information services including the commonly known 911.

-0 Zero is a common prefix for numbers, all internal calls in the UK begin with 0.
+0 Zero is a common prefix for numbers, most regular numbers in the UK begin with 0.

 00 Zero zero is the international dialling prefix when calling FROM the UK to a foreign country.